Happy Feet: Box office

 The film opened at number one in the United States on its first weekend of release (17–19 November), grossing $41.6 million and beating Casino Royale for the top spot.
-It remained number one for the Thanksgiving weekend, making $51.6 million over the five-day period, outgrossing the newly released Déjà Vu and Deck the Halls.
+It remained number one for the Thanksgiving weekend, making $51.6 million over the five-day period, while also outgrossing newcomers Déjà Vu and Deck the Halls.
 In total, the film was the top grosser for three weeks, a 2006 box-office feat matched by only Pirates of the Caribbean: Dead Man's Chest.
 As of 8 June 2008, Happy Feet had grossed $198.0 million in the US and Canada, and $186.3 million in other countries, making approximately $384.3 million worldwide.
 Happy Feet was the third-highest-grossing animated film of 2006 in the US, behind Cars and Ice Age: The Meltdown.
 The film was released in an estimated 35 territories at the close of 2006.

 The production budget was $100 million.